-In an influential book entitled The Human Side of Enterprise, M.I.T. management professor Douglas McGregorMcGregor, D. (1960).
+In an influential book titled The Human Side of Enterprise, M. I. T. management professor Douglas McGregorMcGregor, D. (1960).
 The human side of enterprise.
-New York: McGraw-Hill. described two contrasting perceptions on how and why people work, formulating Theory X and Theory Y; they are both based on Maslow's Hierarchy of Needs.Maslow, A. (1954).
+New York, NY: McGraw-Hill. described two contrasting perceptions on how and why people work, formulating Theory X and Theory Y; they are both based on Maslow's hierarchy of needs.Maslow, A. (1954).
 Motivation and personality.
-New York: Harper & Row.'Maslow, A. (1970).
+New York, NY: Harper & Row.,Maslow, A. (1970).
 Motivation and personality (2nd ed.).
 New York, NY: Harper & Row.
-According to this model, people are first concerned with physical needs (food, shelter) and secondly with safety.
+According to this model, people are concerned first with physical needs (e.g., food, shelter) and second with safety.
 At the third level, people seek love, acceptance, and intimacy.
-Self-esteem, achievement, and respect are the fourth level, and finally, the fifth level embodies self-actualization.
+Self-esteem, achievement, and respect are the fourth level.
+Finally, the fifth level embodies self-actualization.

-McGregor's Theory X 20 asserts that workers are motivated by their basic (low-level) needs and have a general disposition against labor.
+McGregor's Theory X asserts that workers are motivated by their basic (low-level) needs and have a general disposition against labour.
 In this viewpoint, workers are considered lazy and predicted to avoid work if they can, giving rise to the perceived need for constant, direct supervision.
 A Theory X manager may be described as authoritarian or autocratic, and does not seek input or feedback from employees.
 The view further holds that workers are motivated by personal interest, avoid discomfort, and seek pleasure.
 The Theory X manager uses control and incentive programs to provide punishment and rewards.
-Responsibility is the domain of the manager, and the view is that employees will avoid it if at all possible, to the extent that blame is always deflected or attributed to something other than personal responsibility.
-Lack of training, inferior machines, or failure to provide the necessary tools are all reasons to stop working, and it is up to the manager to fix these issues.
+Responsibility is the domain of the manager, and the view is that employees will avoid it if at all possible to the extent that blame is always deflected or attributed to something other than personal responsibility.
+Lack of training, inferior machines, or failure to provide the

-20. Asserts that workers are motivated by their basic (low-level) needs and have a general disposition against labor.
+19. Asserts that workers are motivated by their basic (lowlevel) needs and have a general disposition against labour. necessary tools are all reasons to stop working, and it is up to the manager to fix these issues.